Seomzo/Project-1---Money-Printer/README.md

 # Money-Printer

 In the highly volatile cryptocurrency market, understanding trends and making accurate predictions can empower investors and analysts to make better decisions.
-This project aims to develop a robust application for analyzing cryptocurrency trends by performing **correlation analysis** and **predictive modeling**, offering insights into market behavior.
+This project leverages **correlation analysis** and the **Prophet model** to provide insights into market behavior and forecast cryptocurrency trends effectively.

 ![Cryptocurrency Trends](price-predictor/plots/actual_vs_predict_4_year.png)